google/WebFundamentals/src/content/en/updates/2019/07/nic76.md

 When a Progressive Web App is installed on Android, Chrome automatically requests and installs a [Web APK][web-apk].
-After it’s been installed, Chrome periodically checks to see if the web app manifest has changed, maybe you’ve updated the icons, colors, or changed the app name, to see if a new WebAPK is required.
+After it’s been installed, Chrome periodically checks if the web app manifest has changed, maybe you’ve updated the icons, colors, or changed the app name, to see if a new WebAPK is required.